 Until the 2018 Open Electricity Market (OEM) initiative, electricity supply was never something anyone had to give much thought to.
 Need electricity for your new home?
 Singapore Power (SP Group) lor.
 They’re the only electricity retailer what, right?

-They used to be, but as of yesterday (1 Nov 2018), the Open Electricity Market (OEM) has officially rolled out and now, there are 13 licensed electricity retailers fighting for a slice of the power pie.
-This comes after a reasonably successful soft launch in April 2018, when several electricity retailers joined the market for 108,000 households and 9,500 businesses in Jurong.
+Well, they used to be – up until 1 Nov 2018 anyway.
+That’s the date the Open Electricity Market (OEM) officially rolled out and now, there are 13 licensed electricity retailers fighting for a slice of the power pie.
+In April 2018, there was also a soft launch for some 108,000 households and 9,500 businesses in Jurong.

 At this point, you probably have a ton of questions: How does this affect the cost of electricity in Singapore?
 Should I make the switch from SP?